On nonlinear self-duality in $4p$ dimensions: Introduction

 Only a few explicit solutions of the self-duality equation \eqref{self-duality} are known beyond four dimensions.
-In particular, Ref. \cite{ABMZ} introduced Born-Infeld-like actions with complex field strengths as a generalisation of the Ro\v{c}ek-Tseytlin construction \cite{RT} for the Maxwell-Goldstone multiplet model \cite{BG} for partial $\cN=2 \to \cN=1$ supersymmetry breaking \cite{Antoniadis:1995vb}.
-In this letter we will demonstrate that every model for self-dual nonlinear electrodynamics in four dimensions has a $\sU(1)$ duality-invariant extension to higher dimensions.
+In particular, Ref. \cite{ABMZ} introduced Born-Infeld-like actions with $N\geq 1$ complex field strengths (and also with $N>1$ real field strengths) as a generalisation of the Ro\v{c}ek-Tseytlin construction \cite{RT} for the Maxwell-Goldstone multiplet model \cite{BG} for partial $\cN=2 \to \cN=1$ supersymmetry breaking \cite{Antoniadis:1995vb}.
+In this letter we will demonstrate, building on the results of \cite{AT, ABMZ, Buratti:2019cbm}, that every model for self-dual nonlinear electrodynamics in four dimensions has a $\sU(1)$ duality-invariant extension to $4p =2n >4$ dimensions and construct new self-dual nonlinear theories for a gauge $(n-1)$-form.
+We also present a family of models for self-dual $(n-1)$-form electrodynamics in which the trace of the energy-momentum tensor determines the flow with respect to a duality-invariant deformation parameter.
+Finally, we put forward an interesting open problem of computing a so-called induced action in the case that self-dual $(n-1)$-form electrodynamics is coupled to dilaton and axion fields and the compact duality group $\mathsf{U}(1)$ is enhanced to the non-compact group $\mathsf{SL}(2, {\mathbb R})$.